Language selection

 Immediate outcome (change in access, capacity, awareness, knowledge, skills)

-Tool 6: Gender-sensitive and sex-age disaggregated indicators, baseline data and targets
+Tool 6: Gender-sensitive indicators, baseline data and targets

-In order to effectively track and report on the achievement of gender equality outcomes, they must be measured by appropriate gender-sensitive and/or sex-age disaggregated indicators to be included in the performance measurement framework (PMF).
+In order to effectively track and report on the achievement of gender equality outcomes, they must be measured by appropriate gender-sensitive indicators and/or indicators disaggregated by sex, age, and, where feasible, other relevant identity factors to be included in the performance measurement framework (PMF).
 A long-term perspective may be required, social change takes time.

 Gender sensitive indicators